 In a Tennessee foreclosure, you'll most likely get the right to:

-If you miss a payment, most loans include a grace period of, say, ten or fifteen days, after which time the servicer will assess a late fee.
+If you miss a payment, most loans include a grace period of ten or fifteen days, after which time the servicer will assess a late fee.
 Each month you miss a payment, the servicer will charge this fee.
-To find out the late charge amount and grace period for your loan, look at the promissory note you signed.
+To find out your loan's late charge amount and grace period, look at the promissory note you signed.
 You can also find this information on your monthly mortgage statement.

 Also, many Tennessee deeds of trust allow the lender (or the current loan holder, referred to as the "lender" in this article) to take necessary steps to protect its interest in the property.
 Property inspections are performed to ensure that the home is occupied and appropriately maintained.
 Inspections, which are generally drive-by, are usually ordered automatically once the loan goes into default and typically cost around $10 or $15.

 Other types of fees the servicer might charge include those for broker's price opinions, which are like appraisals, and property preservation costs, such as for yard maintenance or winterizing an abandoned home.

 Under federal mortgage servicing laws, the servicer must contact, or attempt to contact, you by phone to discuss loss mitigation options, like a loan modification, forbearance, or repayment plan, no later than 36 days after you miss a payment and again within 36 days after each following delinquency.
 (12 C.F.R. § 1024.39).